Posts Tagged Hymn stories

 my mother Joyce Sutherland went home to be with the Lord on February 17.
 I have dedicated this precious hymn to her.
 Joyce was a wonderful mother to me and all her children.
 I will never forget her and I will honour her memory and legacy for as long as I live.

 Joyce Sutherland was not only my mother, but was a singer who worked with me from my earliest days and until the final moments.
-In the 1960’s Joyce and my father met Johnny Cash at the Free Trade Hall in Manchester.
+In the 1960’s Joyce and my father met Johnny Cash in Manchester.
 In 1991, Joyce met Johnny Cash once again, only this time, with me.
 She was loved by everyone she knew.
 Joyce had seven children and after the death of my father, spent her remaining years serving her family, friends and everyone she met with kindness, love and friendship.

 Joyce became a Christian in 1972 after an experience with Christ that she told repeatedly throughout her life.
 I was the first born after she became a Christian.
 Joyce sang with me on most of my recordings and appeared in my live concerts, the last few being the UK’s only Bob Dylan Festival.

 This wonderful Anglican hymn was written by John Ellerton in 1888 while walking home from his Church in Cheshire.
 The lyrics are set to the tune of St Clement.
 The hymn is a national favourite and has become a theme song for me and I have used it in every documentary I have made.
 When I was in Paphos, filming my first documentary, I asked the Lord what music He wanted me to use for my documentary and immediately the brass band behind me broke into that tune.
 When I arrived back in England I hummed the tune, as I do in the recording, and asked my mother what the hymn was, and she said she knew it and sang it to me.
 I have used this hymn ever since and I will use it again.
 I have dedicated this version to Joyce and I hope it is a blessing to you.